-This project is being supervised by A/Prof Deb Dempsey, a sociologist and researcher, and A/Prof Roger Cook, a clinical and counselling psychologist and researcher, both from Swinburne University.
+This project is supervised by A/Prof Deb Dempsey, a sociologist and researcher, and A/Prof Roger Cook, a clinical and counselling psychologist and researcher, both from Swinburne University.

 benefits of participation and potential for distress

 It is possible that sharing personal stories of family secrets will be enjoyable, and people may gain insight, meaning or clarity into some aspects of your own life.
 I hope so!

 privacy and anonymity

 All interviews or written exchanges will be confidential and participation is anonymous.
 All data collected will be de-identified and a number of privacy-preserving techniques applied so that no one will be able to read any of my work and identify any individual participant or their family member.
 Data (including transcripts, contact details and recordings) is kept on Swinburne University's secure cloud server.
-The only person able to access any of this original material will be me.
+The only person able to access any of this original material is me.

 I'm a qualified social worker, and I have a background in social policy, research coordination and family violence policy and project work.
 I'm a member of The Australian Sociological Association and part of their Families and Relationships group.
 I'm also a member of the European Sociological Society, and a member of their Sociology of Families and Intimate Lives research network.
-I work as a grant writer in the health and medical education field and freelance writer.
+I work as a grant manager in the health and medical education field and freelance writer.